sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      ![][test_project_edit_form]

-  2. Update project form according to the table showed in creating session.
+  2. Update project form according to the table showed in the creation session.

 ### Delete a test project